 A lot of people don’t know about PowerPoint’s annotation tools.
 In show mode, hover your cursor over the near-transparent pen at the bottom left of the screen.
 Then just write on top of your slides using the mouse.
 Annotate photos, populate charts, or even ask your prospect to take control and sketch out their own situation.

 There’s been a lot of hype about iPads in sales, but more Angry Birds and email than sales conversations and enablement.
-But the iPad can work excellently for sales conversations.
-Divide your sales presentation into short sequences, and present with SlideShark.
-Use a sketching app such as Bamboo to share ideas.
+But tablets can work excellently for sales conversations.
+Divide your sales presentation into short sequences, and present using short sequences.
+Use sketching to share ideas.
 Sit on the same side of the desk.
-Hand the iPad over to your prospect.
+Hand the tablet over to your prospect.
 Be conversational, and interactive.

 If you really want to get your sales presentations right, consider bringing in a professional presentation agency to help you.
 An outside view can help bring consensus about what’s important.
 Presentation design expertise can protect your brand and deliver compelling visuals.
 A persuasive sales presentation pitched frequently can bring a rapid ROI.

 Leave a comment